LeCloutPanda/HeadlessNeXt/README.md

 ## What is Headless NeXt?

-Headless NeXt is an assortment of mods created by [LeCloutPanda](https://github.com/LeCloutPanda), [NeroWolf](https://github.com/NeroWolf001) and [Sox](https://github.com/Sox-NeosVR) that aims to provide a better experience for Headless clients.
+Headless NeXt is an assortment of mods created by nultiple users that aims to provide a better experience for Headless clients.

 ## What does it do?